7 Types of Cyber Threats & How to Prevent Them [2022 Guide]

-- Reduce complexity—unwanted or unused software often contain vulnerabilities and can be exploited by attackers.
+Reduce complexity — Unwanted or unused software often contains vulnerabilities and can be exploited by attackers.
 Critical systems and endpoints should be hardened, ensuring that they contain only the software, functionality, and network access they need to perform their role.

 Leverage Threat Intelligence

 Threat intelligence is a critical capability in the battle against malware and cyber attackers.
 It can help organizations monitor your network, proactively detect and block threats, and rapidly respond to attacks.